|This policy applies to:

-All contributions to the 403(b) retirement plans are fully vested in (owned by) the participant immediately.
-Generally, the accumulations are not accessible to the participant while he/she is still working at the University.
+All contributions to the 403(b) retirement plan are immediately and fully vested.
+Generally, the contributions are not accessible to the participant while currently employed.
 However, upon retirement or termination of employment, several distribution options are available.
-The accumulation may be used to purchase a lifetime annuity or, alternatively, may be payable in a lump sum, rolled over to an Individual Retirement Account (IRA), or paid over a fixed period.
-Employees should contact TIAA-CREF for information concerning the specific procedures that apply to their investment account at 1-800-842-2776.
+Employees should contact TIAA for information concerning the specific procedures that apply to their investment account at 1-800-842-2252.

-Participation in the Main Plan is mandatory and there is no “opt-out” option.
-Once notified of eligibility an employee should contact TIAA-CREF to discuss and select investment options.
 Participation will generally begin as of the first pay day of the month following eligibility date.
 If no investment selection is made prior to the first contribution remitted, default accounts (i.e., Lifecycle Funds) will be selected based upon the participant's age and anticipated retirement date.
-Accumulations in the Main Plan are not accessible except in the case of termination of employment or reaching age 70.5 as an in-service withdrawal without penalty.

-If a participant dies before retirement, the full current value of his/her accumulation in either or both plan(s) including any amount attributed to the University’s contributions, become payable to the employee’s designated beneficiary(ies).
-Several death benefit payment options are available to a beneficiary, including a lifetime annuity and a lump sum payment.
+If a participant dies before retirement, the full current value of his/her account, including any amount attributed to the University’s contributions, becomes payable to the employee’s designated beneficiary(ies).

 Other retirement resources are: